Justice Department: Texas voter ID discriminatory

-In two Texas elections since that ruling, voters have been required to show an approved ID.
+In two Texas elections since that ruling, voters have been required to show an approved ID to cast a ballot.
 Lawyers for Republican Texas Attorney General Greg Abbott, the favorite to become governor in January, told a judge that both took place without glitches or disenfranchising voters.

 “This requirement is one that Americans comply with every day to engage in mundane activities like cashing a check, opening a bank account or boarding a plane,” said Reed Clay, a special assistant under Abbott.

-The trial in front of U.S. District Judge Nelva Gonzales Ramos in Corpus Christi is expected to last two weeks, but a ruling isn’t expected until after Election Day.
+The trial in front of U.S. District Judge Nelva Gonzales Ramos is expected to last two weeks, but a ruling isn’t expected until after Election Day.
 That means roughly 13.6 million registered voters in Texas would still need to produce a photo ID this fall.